romanstingler/ashell/website/docs/configuration/appearance/general.md

 - `Solid`: The status bar has a solid background color.
 - `Gradient`: The status bar has a gradient background color.

+This setting can also be configured independently for each bar.
+See [Multiple Bars](../main.md#multiple-bars).

 ### Example

 ```toml